Efficient Asynchronous Byzantine Agreement without Private Setups: Models

 {\bf Quantitative performance metrics}.
 Since we are particularly interested in constructing efficient asynchronous protocols, e.g., for generating common randomness or reaching consensus, without private setup, it becomes needed to introduce quantitative metrics to define the term ``efficiency'' in the context.
 To this end, we consider the following widely adopted notions to quantify the performance of protocols in the asynchronous network:

 \begin{itemize} \item {\em Communication complexity} is defined as the bits of all messages exchanged among honest parties during a protocol execution.
-Sometimes, an asynchronous protocol might have randomized executions, so we might consider the upper bound of expected communication complexity (averaged over all possible executions) in the presence of any adversary that fully controls the network and corrupts up to $n/3$ parties.
+Sometimes, an asynchronous protocol might have randomized executions, so we might consider the upper bound of expected communication complexity (averaged over all possible executions) under the influence of adversary.

 \item {\em Message complexity} captures the number of messages exchanged among honest parties in a protocol execution.
 Similar to communication's, we sometimes might consider the upper bound of expected message complexity.